Intractable Mechanical Noise in a Condo

 Image 1 - 1/3 octave spectrum of a sound pressure level in condo apartment = 45 dBA

-Noise in the condominium apartment (Image 2) is highly variable and changes frequently in level as well as in tonal characteristics.
-The noise often has a strong tonal character, with 400 Hz tone clearly audible.
+Noise in the condominium apartment (Image 2) is highly variable, changing frequently in both level and tonal content.
+The noise often exhibits a pronounced tonal component, with a distinct 400 Hz tone clearly audible.

 Average of five tests taken in the apartment registered sound pressure level 42.9 dBA and at 400 Hz 48.0 dB (unweighted).